-Listed companies are subject to disclosure requirements and have to file annual securities reports that disclose company information such as financial information, governance-related information and business-related information.
+Listed companies are subject to disclosure requirements and have to file annual securities reports that disclose company information such as financial information, governance-related information and businessrelated information.
 Listed companies are also required to disclose relevant information by filing semi-annual securities reports, quarterly securities reports and extraordinary reports in certain instances.
 If a target company satisfies some requirements after going private, such disclosure requirements are suspended and the company is not required to file such reports.
 If a target company remains a listed company after a private equity fund purchases some of its shares, then the target company will continue to be subject to the above disclosure requirements.
-In addition, the major shareholder of the listed company also has an obligation to disclose some information, including financial information.
+In addition, if the major shareholder of the company listed on the Tokyo Stock Exchange has more than 50 per cent of the voting rights of the listed company, or makes the listed company an affiliate by the equity method, the listed company is required to disclose information on such shareholders, including financial information.

-3 Issues facing public company boards
+Issues facing public company boards

-What are some of the issues facing boards of directors of public companies considering entering into a going-private or private equity transaction?
+What are some of the issues facing boards of directors of public companies considering entering into a going-private or other private equity transaction?
 What procedural safeguards, if any, may boards of directors of public companies use when considering such a transaction?
 What is the role of a special committee in such a transaction where senior management, members of the board or significant shareholders are participating or have an interest in the transaction?